flutter/website/src/docs/cookbook/design/fonts.md

     RobotoMono-Bold.ttf
 ```

-## 2. Declare the font in the `pubspec.yaml` file
+## 2. Declare the font in the pubspec

 Once you've identified a font, tell Flutter where to find it.
-You can do this by including a font definition in the `pubspec.yaml`.
+You can do this by including a font definition in the `pubspec.yaml` file.

 ```yaml
 flutter: